DeadlyBunny24/RNN-ActivityRecognition/README.md

 The classification of an RNN is exponentially sensible to a domain of inputs.
 Which can result problematic if the most relevant input is outside that domain.

 By adding recurrent units with different time delays between the input and the output, we make the RNN sensible to a broader input domain.
 Thus increasing the chances of considering said relevant input.
-In the video this architecture is D-RNN.
+This architecture is denominated DRNN.

 The inspiration of this architectures lies in:
-Maximizing the dependency of an output with respect to an input.
+- Maximizing the dependency of an output with respect to an input.
-Minimizing the size and complexity of the model.
+- Minimizing the size and complexity of the model.

-As a first experiment, the network is tested on recognizing the activities on a video, since this task exhibits lengthy sequences and has practical value.
+As a first experiment, the network is tested on recognizing the activities on a video, since this task exhibits lengthy sequences and has practical value. poster_V_2.pdf has an overview of the proposal and thesis_V_6_es.pdf elborates on the intuitions.

 # Results
 The following video shows that DRNN achieves similar performance to an LSTM (Popular architecture to deal with the sensibility of inputs) but with 98% less parameters.
 DRNN is then a plausible architecture when performance could be sacrificed for model size.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=piEGvbbbbps
 " target="_blank"><img src="http://img.youtube.com/vi/piEGvbbbbps/0.jpg"